 Providing services within the environment where a student is expected to perform also increases the likelihood that learned skills will be generalized (O’Brien & Lewin, 2008; Watt & Gage Richards, 2016).
 To support generalization, practitioners must consider all environmental contexts a student encounters in a typical day.
 Occupations within the school setting encompass not only academic tasks, but also the social aspects.
 Students must be able to interact with peers in various settings such as the lunch room and the bus (AOTA, 2017).

 Despite legal mandates for service delivery in the LRE (IDEA), and evidence demonstrating the benefits of contextually based practice, many occupational therapy practitioners continue to provide services outside the classroom or other natural settings (Seruya & Garfinkel, 2018).
-These practitioners typically create schedules based on frequencies indicated in the Individualized Education Plan (IEP) and determine some variation of individual, group, and consultation services that are provided primarily in separate settings (Rodrigues & Seruya, 2017; Spencer et al., 2006).
+These practitioners typically create schedules based on frequencies and group size indicated in the Individualized Education Plan (IEP) that are provided primarily in separate settings (Rodrigues & Seruya, 2017; Spencer et al., 2006).

 Practitioners report time constraints, lack of administrative support, and high caseloads as barriers to implementing contextually based practice (Gardner & Lisbona, 2014; Garfinkel & Seruya, 2018).
 However, providing contextually based services may allow practitioners to reframe a caseload model of service delivery to a workload model (Garfinkel & Seruya, 2017).
 Practitioners can model modifications, accommodations, and interventions to facilitate carry over by classroom staff (Silverman, 2011).
 Additionally by learning the classroom curriculum and routines, practitioners can develop more effective interventions (Bazyk & Cahill, 2014) in the LRE.